avinashvaidya09/product-management-apis/README.md

 ## Introduction

-This project showcases how to create OData apis using Node.js.
+This project showcases how to create REST apis using Node.js and authenticate using XSUAA service.
+All on BTP.

 ## Initial Set up